 Stewart Minor of this place received word today of the death of his nephew, Howard Minor of the 10th regiment.

 Fortunately, this news was premature.
-Howard had only been wounded in action, by a gunshot in the left hand.
+Howard had only been wounded in action, shot in the left hand.
 The bullet had entered at the wrist, and exited at the knuckle of his middle finger.
 It disqualified him from further service.
 Howard received an honorable discharge in Manila on Nov.
 21, 1898, and he returned home.
 He was unemployed for more than a year, until 1900.

 The day after Christmas 1900, Howard married Mary Elizabeth "Betsy" Seibert (or “Sibert”) (1879-1966), a native of Fayette County.
 The wedding was performed by Rev. Dr. S.W.
 Keister of the United Brethren Church of Mount Pleasant, but with no other one in attendance.
 At the time, they both made their home in East Huntington Township, near Greensburg.